 One hour = 2 euros | Five hours = 5 euros | One Day = 10 euros

 Rules: If the bike is returned late, the penalty is 10 euros.
-If you do not want to leave a I.D. as a deposit, than they ask for 50 euros until the bike is returned.
+If you do not want to leave an I.D. as a deposit then they ask for 50 euros until the bike is returned.

-So next time your in the city, or visiting, go ahead and rent a bike!
-It’s fun, easy and a great excuse to over-eat at dinner 😉 .
+So next time you’re in the city, or visiting, go ahead and rent a bike!
+It’s fun, easy and a great excuse to over-eat at dinner ;).
 At least now you’ll know why you see bright purple bikes everywhere, don’t think they are all over-zealous Fiorentina fans.
-If you are looking to buy a bike, you can check out this section of the site here, or check the facebook group ‘second hand sales in Florence’, sometimes they used have bikes for sale.
+If you are looking to buy a bike, you can check out this section of the site here, or check the Facebook group ‘ second-hand sales in Florence’, sometimes they have bikes for sale.